vgorbic1/Tutorials/Web-Services/web-services.md

 Web services use SOAP over HTTP protocol, so you can use your existing low-cost internet for implementing web services.
 This solution is much less costly compared to proprietary solutions like EDI/B2B.
 Besides SOAP over HTTP, web services can also be implemented on other reliable transport mechanisms like FTP.

+#### Architecture
+There are three major roles within the web service architecture:
+- **Service Provider** is the provider of the web service.
+The service provider implements the service and makes it available on the Internet.
+- **Service Requestor** is any consumer of the web service.
+The requestor utilizes an existing web service by opening a network connection and sending an XML request.
+- **Service Registry** is a logically centralized directory of services.
+The registry provides a central place where developers can publish new services or find existing ones.
+It therefore serves as a centralized clearing house for companies and their services.

+#### Web Service Protocol Stack
+- **Service Transport** This layer is responsible for transporting messages between applications.
+Currently, this layer includes Hyper Text Transport Protocol (HTTP), Simple Mail Transfer Protocol (SMTP), File Transfer Protocol (FTP), and newer protocols such as Blocks Extensible Exchange Protocol (BEEP), which is a promising alternative to HTTP.
+Most firewalls allow HTTP traffic.
+This allows XML-RPC or SOAP messages to masquerade as HTTP messages.
+This is good if you want to integrate remote applications, but it does raise a number of security concerns.
+- **XML Messaging** This layer is responsible for encoding messages in a common XML format so that messages can be understood at either end.
+Currently, this layer includes XML-RPC and SOAP.
+XML-RPC is the simplest XML-based protocol for exchanging information between computers.
+SOAP is not tied to any specific transport protocol.
+In fact, you can use SOAP via HTTP, SMTP, or FTP.
+- **Service Description** This layer is responsible for describing the public interface to a specific web service.
+Currently, service description is handled via the Web Service Description Language (WSDL).
+- **Service Discovery** This layer is responsible for centralizing services into a common registry and providing easy publish/find functionality.
+Currently, service discovery is handled via Universal Description, Discovery, and Integration (UDDI).

+#### SOAP
+SOAP is an XML-based protocol for exchanging information between computers.
+- SOAP is a communication protocol.
+- SOAP is for communication between applications.
+- SOAP is a format for sending messages.
+- SOAP is designed to communicate via Internet.
+- SOAP is platform independent.
+- SOAP is language independent.
+- SOAP is simple and extensible.
+- SOAP allows you to get around firewalls.
+- SOAP will be developed as a W3C standard.

+#### WSDL
+WSDL is an XML-based language for describing web services and how to access them.
+- WSDL stands for Web Services Description Language.
+- WSDL was developed jointly by Microsoft and IBM.
+- WSDL is an XML based protocol for information exchange in decentralized and distributed environments.
+- WSDL is the standard format for describing a web service.
+- WSDL definition describes how to access a web service and what operations it will perform.
+- WSDL is a language for describing how to interface with XML-based services.
+- WSDL is an integral part of UDDI, an XML-based worldwide business registry.
+- WSDL is the language that UDDI uses.
+- WSDL is pronounced as 'wiz-dull' and spelled out as 'W-S-D-L'.